Check for solution:

 Crosshatching

 Focus on each square at a time.
 Compare the missing numbers with those on the rows and columns of the grid that reach the square.
-If they contain any of the missing numbers, you can eliminate the blank cells on the square from that row or column.
+If they contain any of the missing numbers, you can eliminate the blank cells in the square from that row or column.

 Counting